metabrainz/listenbrainz-server/docs/dev/devel-env.rst

 Unit tests are an important part of ListenBrainz.
 It helps make it easier for developers to test changes and help prevent easily avoidable mistakes later on.
-Before commiting new code or making a pull request, run the unit tests on your code.
+Before committing new code or making a pull request, run the unit tests on your code.

 .. code-block:: bash